igorbenic/pets/readme.txt

 [pets_single id=0 image=true info=true] (Set image or info to false)

+[pets_petfinder] - Show the Petfinder search from and animals

 Roadmap (planned features):

 - Supplies you need for your pets (integrated with Give)